-- The electric investor-owned utilities must make a diligent effort to identify AFN populations within their customer base.
-The electric investor-owned utilities should review available information including, but not limited to, customers on medical baseline tariffs, CARE and FERA tariffs and customers that require in person notification in advance of service disconnection.90 In advance of the 2019 wildfire season, the electric investor-owned utilities should seek to identify and expand registration under their medical baseline tariffs. - In the spirit of shared responsibility, the electric investor-owned utilities should endeavor to partner with local governments and agencies to encourage identification of AFN populations through those agencies.
-Recognizing privacy concerns, the Commission does not require the electric investor-owned utilities to develop a comprehensive contact list of AFN customers nor to share individual customer information with local jurisdictions; rather, the Commission encourages that, through local agency partnerships, the electric investor-owned utilities and local jurisdictions can together provide up front education and outreach before and communication during a de-energization event in formats appropriate to individual AFN populations.
-The electric investor-owned utilities must also develop a plan for expanding identification of AFN customers beyond those customers enrolled in existing utility programs in the event that local agency partnerships are unavailable to assist.
-The Commission acknowledges that identification of all AFN customers is a goal that may not be fully achievable even with assistance of local jurisdictions; however, the utilities must take all reasonable steps within the boundaries of the law towards that goal in order to protect the safety of AFN populations. - The electric investor-owned utilities must update contact information for medical baseline customers and provide an opportunity for such customers to select alternative means of contact beyond their preferred means of contact from the utility for billing and other information.
+- The electric investor-owned utilities must use all available means to identify AFN populations.
+Information at the utilities' disposal may include, but is not limited to, customers on medical baseline, CARE and FERA tariffs.
+In advance of the 2019 wildfire season, the electric investor-owned utilities should seek to identify and expand registration under their medical baseline tariffs. - In the spirit of shared responsibility, the electric investor-owned utilities should partner with local governments and agencies to encourage identification of AFN populations through those agencies.
+Recognizing privacy concerns, the Commission does not require the electric investor-owned utilities to develop a comprehensive contact list of AFN populations; rather, the Commission encourages that, through local agency partnerships, the electric investor-owned utilities and local jurisdictions can together provide up front education and outreach before and communication during a de-energization event in formats appropriate to individual AFN populations. - The electric investor-owned utilities must update contact information for medical baseline customers and provide an opportunity for such customers to select alternative means of contact beyond their preferred means of contact from the utility for billing and other information.